Problems between Agency & Client: Solutions?

 Example: An agency didn’t inform the client about delays in launching a campaign, resulting in missed seasonal sales opportunities.

-• Lack of Transparency: Clients feeling uninformed about campaign progress or budgets.
+• Lack of Transparency: Clients feel uninformed about campaign progress or budgets.
+Transparency is crucial for building trust.

 Example: A client requested additional creative assets mid-project, but the agency did not adjust the timeline or fees, leading to delays and resource overextension.

-Communication Breakdowns Agency is unresponsive or infrequent in updates.
+Communication Breakdowns The agency is unresponsive or infrequent in updates.
 Client is not accessible for discussions.

-Scope Creep Agency is charging extra for expected services.
+Scope Creep The agency is charging extra for expected services.
 Client keeps adding tasks beyond the agreed scope.

 Practical strategies to improve client-agency relationships: